-- o The B mark corresponds: - in year 4, for each of the semester reports, to the average mark of the two B tests taken each semester.
-These two tests can be taken in one lesson period each or one in one period and the other one in two periods. - in year 5, for the first semester report, to the mark obtained in the first semester examination (harmonised or not) and for the second semester report, to the mark obtained in the harmonised second semester examination; - -in year 6, for the first semester report, to the mark obtained in the first semester examination and for the second semester report, to the mark obtained in the second semester examination; - in year 4-6, for subjects for which no B assessments or semester examinations are organized, to the average score of tests organized in normal lesson times or to the mark obtained by other rules of assessment specific to the subjects. - In year 7 (European Baccalaureate) the marks follow the specific rules established in the Arrangements for Implementing the Regulations of the European Baccalaureate.
+- The B mark corresponds: - in year 4, for each of the semester reports, to the average mark of the two B tests taken each semester.
+These two tests can be taken in one lesson period each or one in one period and the other one in two periods. - in year 5, for the first semester report, to the mark obtained in the first semester examination (harmonised or not) or B-test and for the second semester report, to the mark obtained in the second semester examination (harmonised) or B-test; - in year 6, for the first semester report, to the mark obtained in the first semester examination or B-test and for the second semester report, to the mark obtained in the second semester examination or B-test; - in year 4-6, for subjects for which no B assessments or semester examinations are organized, to the average score of tests organized in normal lesson times or to the mark obtained by other rules of assessment specific to the subjects. - In year 7 (European Baccalaureate) the marks follow the specific rules established in the Arrangements for Implementing the Regulations of the European Baccalaureate.